-2. A model of the self: As we develop, we keep record of our success at obtaining sufficient comfort from attachment figures (parents, close friends, romantic partners), which shapes our belief system about the self in relation to others, and ultimately, the belief in our worth as a relationship partner.
+2. A model of the self: As we develop, we keep a record of our success at obtaining sufficient comfort from attachment figures (parents, close friends, romantic partners), which shapes our belief system about the self in relation to others and, ultimately, our belief in our worth as a relationship partner.

 Styles of attachment

-But what if each time you fell there was nobody there to catch you?
-In the case of a newborn, with each cry of distress gone unanswered, the internalized message becomes: ‘‘When I am feeling sad, anxious or fearful, and I cry out, nobody will be there to soothe me; therefore, I must rely solely on myself.”
-Or, in keeping with the trust fall analogy, “If I know that nobody will be there to catch me, I must either learn to brace myself as best I can in preparation for the inevitable fall, or simply stop falling altogether.”
-This style of relating describes the avoidant attachment styles.
-Avoidant-dismissing individuals are uncomfortable with intimacy so they distance themselves from people and from situations that may threaten their autonomy.
-Avoidant-fearful individuals desire social contact but are inhibited by a fear of rejection.
+But what if each time you fell, there was no one there to catch you?
+In the case of a newborn, with each cry of distress gone unanswered, the internalized message becomes: ‘‘When I am feeling sad, anxious, or fearful, and I cry out, nobody will be there to soothe me; therefore, I must rely solely on myself.”
+Or, in keeping with the trust-fall analogy, “If I know that nobody will be there to catch me, I must either learn to brace myself as best I can in preparation for the inevitable fall, or simply stop falling altogether.”
+This style of relating describes avoidant attachment styles.
+Avoidant-dismissing individuals are uncomfortable with intimacy, so they distance themselves from people and from situations that may threaten their autonomy.
+Avoidant-fearful individuals desire social contact, but are inhibited by a fear of rejection.

-These attachment styles can manifest into fear of commitment and intimacy as well as avoidance of dependency.
+These attachment styles can manifest as fear of commitment and intimacy, as well as avoidance of dependency.
 Having learned to rely solely on themselves, these individuals are able to disengage emotionally by suppressing negative thoughts and emotions, which allows them to reestablish independence and personal control.
-This process works for them in the short run, as it permits some contact with their partners but at a safe distance and on their terms.
-The problem is that this behavior often shuts their partners down, which they then interpret it as rejection, thus perpetuating a vicious cycle.
+This process works for them in the short run, as it permits some contact with their partners, but at a safe distance and on their terms.
+The problem is that this behavior often shuts their partners down, which they then interpret as rejection, thus perpetuating a vicious cycle.

 Anxious-preoccupied individuals are characterized by high anxiety and low avoidance.
 They usually have low self-worth and a strong need to be accepted.
-Anxious-avoidant individuals, on the other hand, are just as desperate for closeness yet fear it at the same time, so rather than appear clingy, they behave in ways that can sometimes be mistaken for rejection.
+Anxious-avoidant individuals, on the other hand, are just as desperate for closeness yet at the same time, they fear it, so rather than appear clingy, they behave in ways that can be mistaken for rejection.

 Are we doomed to repeat old patterns?